 Petrochemical Prepay Transactions – Met with Doug Friedman and John Nolan (EGM origination) to discuss the tax implications to Enron and its counterparty of a proposed commodity prepay transaction.
 (EGM would be the payor under such transactions with the intention that the physical positions acquired will help provide flexibility and liquidity to our petrochemical traders.)
 Reviewed and revised term sheets.
 (Clark)

-ProCaribe Study - Drafted (Krasny)
+ProCaribe Study - Drafted alternative structures available to sell the business.
+(Krasny)

 Sempra Coal Supply Contract Litigation – Reviewed and commented on Enron’s motion papers in support of our motion for summary judgment.
 (Douglas and Liss)

-South Florida Bahamas LNG - review the existing structure and accounting issues.
-I met with Doug Arnel, Greg M Curran,Kevin Ruffcornrelated to the projectR, Larry Lawyer and others participating in the South Florida project to review the status of the ed (Krasny)project and to receive an update about projected sell down activities.
-I reviewed the current project structure to determine if modifications were needed to the structure.
+South Florida Bahamas LNG - Met with Kevin Ruffcorn and Shilpa Kadakia to review tax and accounting issues related to the project.
+Reviewed the proposed project structure in light of new developments regarding future sell down plans.
+(Krasny)

 Trading of Ammonia, Ammonium Nitrate & Urea – Met with EGM traders and Legal concerning the tax implications regarding the physical trading of ammonia, ammonium nitrate and urea.
 (Seade)

-West Coast LNG - Met with Zdenek Gerych, Jody Crook, and Kuy-Bong Lee (of Eric Gonzalez’s LNG groupto review the U.S., Mexican and California income tax consequence of the project.
-P (Krasny).
+West Coast LNG - Met with Zdenek Gerych, Jody Crook, and Kuy-Bong Lee (of Eric Gonzalez’s LNG group) to review the U.S., Mexican and California tax consequences of the project.
+Provided advice on recovering Mexican VAT that would be imposed on the project.
+(Krasny)

 ENRON NETWORKS